takashi-ishio/pptwatch/README.md

 As the result ignores milliseconds, the total time may be slightly different from the time spent for each slide.

+This tool may fail to connect to PowerPoint if multiple instances of PowerPoint exists.
+Please confirm that the tool can measure the time by starting a presentation once before your actual practice.

+The time measurement is finished if you terminate your presentation using an ESC key.
+If you would like to include a demonstration of another application, please use ALT+TAB to switch to the application.

 # PptWatch (The same explanation as above, in Japanese)